 - Marketplace Course Platforms (Get a pre-made market for to sell courses online)

 - Video Course Platforms (If your main focus is on selling videos)

 - Small Business-Extended Enterprise (For more complex needs)

 - Moodle Plug-Ins/Add-Ons (Make Moodle into a selling machine)

-It may seem like a no-brainer, but just having a clear idea of which of the categories above you fall in – along with knowing that only a small subset of online course platforms are meant for selling course – will make your life MUCH easier.
+It may seem like a no-brainer, but just having a clear idea of which of the categories above you fall in – along with knowing that only a small subset of online course platforms are meant for selling courses – will make your life MUCH easier.

 I have my preferences, but depending on your specific needs, any of these could be a good fit.
 Also, if a company offers an affiliate program, I will usually participate (here’s my affiliate disclosure) – that doesn’t cost you anything, and I don’t see why I shouldn’t get at least a little benefit from sending some business to a company.

-I encourage you to use the comments area to share any experiences you have had with these platforms – good or bad.
+I encourage you to use the comments area to share any experiences you have had with these course platforms – good or bad.
 (And, be sure to check them out for what others have said.)